Metricwise

 MetricWise lets you build semantic models from your warehouse tables.

-Before a model goes live, MetricWise validates it and shows diagnostics, so you can catch issues early.
+Before a model goes live, MetricWise validates it and shows diagnostics so you can catch issues early.

-AI analytics grounded in approved models
+AI analytics grounded in approved metrics

-MetricWise answers using semantic models that admins have approved for AI Search.
-Users can choose the model scope, view history and settings, and save generated dashboard artifacts into the Library.
+Users can ask questions in plain English, choose the model scope, view history and settings, and save generated dashboard artifacts into the Library.

 Dashboards and Library